bacongobbler/helm-whatup/README.md

 # Helm Whatup

 This is a Helm plugin to help users determine if there's an update available for their installed charts.
+It works by reading your locally cached index files from the chart repositories (via `helm repo update`) and checking the version against the latest deployed version of your charts in the Kubernetes cluster.

 ## Usage